ArcanaFramework/arcana/docs/source/design_analyses.rst

 * **required** - no sensible default value, the parameter should be set manually

-With the exception of required parameters, default values should be provided to the parameter specificiation via the ``default`` keyword.
+With the exception of required parameters, default values should be provided to the parameter specification via the ``default`` keyword.
 The default value should match the type of the parameter specification.
 Parameters can be any of the following types: